 MISSION & OBJECTIVE

 The Hell's Half Mile Film & Music Festival (HHM) is the perfect mix of independent film and live indie music.
-We're finally on the radar of filmmakers and starting to make an impact with our guests.
+We're finally on the radar of filmmakers and have been making an impact with our guests.
+Sort of.

 "I don't remember much of my two years going to Hell's Half Mile.
 That's how much fun I had." – Rider Strong, “Cabin Fever” and two-time guest.